 An MMS UWB ranging session is configured by a set of parameters for PHY and MAC.
 The set of PHY parameters include as appropriate PHY configuration of channels, modulation, and data rate to be used for control, ranging, and report phases.
 The MAC parameters include the slot, round, and block configuration for control, ranging, and report phases.

 To start an MMS UWB ranging session, initiator and responder devices may engage in an initialization and setup phase to negotiate a ranging configuration different from the default set of parameters.
-Configuration attributes as given in Table 31, including initialization channel selected by the macMmsNbInitChannel attribute and the modulation selected by the macMmsNbInitMode attribute, are set by the higher layer prior to the initialization and setup phase.
+Configuration attributes as given in Table 31, including initialization channel list selected by the macMmsNbInitChannelList attribute and the modulation selected by the macMmsNbInitMode attribute, are set by the higher layer prior to the initialization and setup phase.

 10.39.3.2 Session initialization